Our Whale Shark Adventure on the Ningaloo Reef

-At the 7am the next morning an old fashioned bus pulled up outside our camp site and a women named Sasha, from Kings tours invited us onboard.
+At 7 am the next morning, an old fashioned bus pulled up outside our campsite and a woman named Sasha from Kings tours invited us onboard.

-It was a quite a drive but Sasha introduced herself and gave us a lowdown on the area and the marine life on the Ningaloo Reef.
+It was quite a drive, but Sasha introduced herself and gave us the lowdown on the area and the marine life on the Ningaloo Reef.

 The bus pulled to a halt in a small parking area and we made our way down to the small jetty which jutted out into the blue water of the Indian Ocean.

-The blue of the sea water here is amazing and something we’d only every seen in pictures.
+The blue of the sea water here is amazing and something we’d only ever seen in pictures.

-Sasha is a marine biologist and gave us the lowdown on what to expect from the day, safety procedures and everything elese we needed to know.
+Sasha is a marine biologist and gave us the lowdown on what to expect from the day, safety procedures and everything else we needed to know.

 There was a crew of four who seemed to be very efficient in their roles.

-Our first stop would be an area of the reef in quite shallow waters that we would get our first taste of what was in store.
+Our first stop would be an area of the reef in quite shallow waters, where we would get our first taste of what was in store.

-It was also a chance for us to get used to out gear and entering and exiting the water before the big event later on in the day.
+It was also a chance for us to get used to our gear and entering and exiting the water, before the big event later on in the day.

 The suits are just like regular wet suites but had short sleeves and legs.

-We fitted our snorkel gear and flippers and prepared to enter the water from the back of the boat.
+We got into our snorkel gear and flippers and prepared to enter the water from the back of the boat.

 Being that we’re not strong swimmers, we chose to use noodles to help with our buoyancy.

-It was pretty scary just getting used to jumping in the water from the platform but once we were in it was magical.
+It was pretty scary jumping in the water from the platform but once we were in, it was magical.

-Below us the ocean was alive with all sorts of coloured fish, giant sea clams, starfish and lots more marine life.
+Below us, the ocean was alive with all sorts of coloured fish, giant sea clams, starfish and lots of other marine life.

 We marvelled at the spectacle below us.

-After what seemed like minutes but in reality was probable half an hour or more we were asked to get back on the boat.
+After what seemed like minutes but in reality was probably half an hour or more, we were asked to get back on the boat.

 Reluctantly we pulled ourselves up onto the diving platform ( which was no easy feat ).